The Dean Samuel B. and Evelyn R. Richmond Professor of Management; Faculty Director, Executive MBA

 Bruce Cooil has wide-ranging business and academic experience as a statistical modeler.
 He has worked with health-care firms, including HCA, and the Monroe Carell Jr. Children’s Hospital at Vanderbilt, to provide models for the delivery of more effective health care services, and forecasts of mortality and morbidity rates.
 In the area of marketing research, he has worked with Ipsos Loyalty and AT&T. He has also written and consulted on medical malpractice and automobile insurance claims and indemnities, and has developed predictive insurance models for AARP and the Robert Wood Johnson Foundation.

 Cooil’s publications are widely cited and have appeared in business, statistics and medical journals, including the Harvard Business Review, MIT Sloan Management Review, Journal of Marketing Research, Journal of Marketing, Marketing Science, Psychometrika, Journal of the American Statistical Association, Annals of Probability, Circulation, and the New England Journal of Medicine.
-At Owen, Cooil has received the Dean's Award for Research Productivity (2004) and Research Excellence (2003), and over a dozen teaching awards and distinctions, including election as "Outstanding Professor" by the executive MBA class of 2004, and the Dean's Award for Teaching Excellence.
+At Owen, Cooil has received the Dean's Award for Research Productivity (2004) and Research Excellence (2003), and over a dozen teaching awards and distinctions, including election as "Outstanding Professor" by the executive MBA class of 2004, and the Dean's Award for Teaching Excellence in 2013.
 In 2010, he earned the Owen School's Research Impact Award.

 Professor Cooil has developed reliability estimators for qualitative data that are used widely in business and management, communication, applied psychology, psychometrics, health care and in the natural sciences.
 For his collaborative work in marketing, he has also received several awards, including the Lehmann Award (2001) and the H. Paul Root Award (2007).
 In medicine, he and his collaborators have developed a significantly more accurate 'volumetric' measure of coronary calcification by electron beam tomography which can be used to follow the progression of atherosclerosis, and to monitor the effects of treatment in individual patients.
 This approach has been shown to significantly reduce mortality and morbidity rates of coronary heart disease while providing substantial cost savings.
 He is also a co-author of the textbook:Statistics for Applied Problem Solving and Decision Making, with R.J.
 Larsen and M.L.
 Marx.